Logo for Piano Play It

 The Bass Clef - How to Read Piano Notes in the Lower Register of the Piano

-In the previous piano lesson we've learned to read piano notes on the treble clef which is used to state tones that are located above middle C (If you need a reminder click here.)
+In the previous piano lesson we've learned to read piano notes on the treble clef which is used to state tones that are located above middle C.

 The bass clef will help us reading notes that are located under middle C.